vektren/airenamer/README.md

 - **OCR Support:** Uses `ocrmypdf` to add OCR to PDFs that don't already contain text.
 - **Filename Generation:** Sends text extracted from the PDF to OpenAI's GPT-3.5-Turbo API to generate a short, meaningful filename.
-- **Loop Prevention:** Ensures Hazel does not reprocess renamed files.
+- **Loop Prevention:** Ensures script does not reprocess renamed files.
 - **Clean-Up:** Deletes the original file after processing.

 ---